AFC Grants Application Guide

 (Up to $25,000)

-The Planning grant stream provides local and Indigenous governments, organizations, and communities with an opportunity to demonstrate an age-friendly focus on all aspects of the planning process, setting a foundation for the success of future Stream 2: Projects grants.
-Eligible plans include:
+The Planning Stream gives local and Indigenous governments, organizations, and communities a chance to apply an age-friendly focus to every part of their planning process.
+This helps build a strong foundation for future Stream 2: Projects grants.

-1. The development of a local age-friendly assessment and action plan; and/or
+1. Creating a local age-friendly assessment and action plan; and/or

 2. Adding an age-friendly and equity lens to existing plans or policies, such as:

-• Comprehensive Community Plans, Official Community Plans, or community or neighbourhood plans;
+• Comprehensive Community Plans, Official Community Plans, or neighborhood plans

-• Zoning and other bylaws (subdivision, snow removal, parking, etc.);
+• Zoning and other bylaws (for example, subdivision, snow removal, or parking)

-• Development permit requirements; community health and wellness plans;
+• Development permit requirements or community health and wellness plans

-• Emergency response, evacuation, and/or emergency social services plans;
+• Emergency response, evacuation, or emergency social services plans

-• Design guidelines, active transportation planning; food security/food systems planning; and/or
+• Design guidelines, active transportation, or food security and food systems planning

-• Community planning processes related to social determinants of health (e.g., affordable housing, etc.).
+• Community planning related to the social factors that affect health (like affordable housing)

 3.2 Stream 2: Projects